statuser/AdvancedAnalytics/WindowsSetup.md

 We will checkout the Advanced Analytics Project later in the tutorial.

 In order to use GitHub from your command line you will need to authenticate by running the following command.
-This will have you authenticate using a webbrowswer the first time you connect and then store a computer specifc password so you don't have to authenticate again in the future.
+This will have you authenticate using a web browser the first time you connect and then store a computer specific password so you don't have to authenticate again in the future.
 To do this run the following command:

 ```bash
 git config --global credential.helper "/mnt/c/Program\ Files/Git/mingw64/libexec/git-core/git-credential-manager-core.exe"